LocalePicker

 • {void}

 Lifecycle method that is called when the custom element is appended into a document-connected element.
 Invokes the parent class's connectedCallback method and retrieves the user's preferred language.
-Logs the preferred language to the console.
+Hides or shows the picker depending on the user's language and stored session.

 Other methods